My blog posts likely contain affiliate links, including for the Amazon Associates program.

 In all of my itineraries, I like to start out by offering a few important tips on logistics and planning your trip.
 Since you only have 3 days in Moab, you want to make the most of them and enjoy your time there.

 There are a number of ways to get to Moab, depending on your schedule and budget.

-- The two closest major airports to Moab are Salt Lake City (3 hours by car) or Grand Junction, Colorado (1 hr, 45 min by car).
-These a good option since you’ll also have a vehicle to explore the area.
+- The two closest major airports to Moab are Salt Lake City (3 hours by car) and Grand Junction, Colorado (1 hr, 45 min by car).
+These are good options since you’ll also have a vehicle to explore the area.

 - There is also a small airport near Moab, Canyonlands Field Airport.
 You can book flights on SkyWest (as United) from Denver to Moab.

 - If you do fly into Canyonlands Field Airport, you can either rent a car or arrange the Moab Express Shuttle which brings you into town.
 There’s an Enterprise car rental agency in Moab, as well as jeep rentals for off-roading and exploring.